Patfindley/ideabox-boilerplate/project-blueprint.md

 title and body are strings.
 star is a boolean.
 Each idea should be created as an object instance of the Idea class.
 Once an idea object is created, all that data can be used to update the DOM.
 That object should also be added to a list of all the ideas your application currently has.
 This should probably be a global variable in your main.js.

+JS
+- [ √ ] Create class constructor function, which includes all relevant class properties
+- [ √ ] Create a customCards array to contain new class instances (pushed in via saveToStorage)
+- [ √ ] Create saveToStorage function, which will save a given class instance to customCards
+- [  ] Create deleteFromStorage function to iterate through customCards and splice out element by specific index
+- [  ] Create updateIdea function to access specific customCards index and update property values
+    * Either pass in new property values via parameters or by storing input values in global variables
+- [  ] Connect idea.js to main.js DOM file

 ---